khaliqgant/remotee-sync/README.md

 ```

 ## Remotee Config File
-* You can also set an optional remotee.json config file to specify options when exporting and importing.
+* You can also set an optional remotee-sync.json config file to specify options
+when exporting and importing.
 It is important to note that
 command line arguments always override config file settings.
+The name of the
+file must be remotee-sync.json
 * An example config file would look like this:

 ```